mannimm/linkedin-skill-assessments-quizzes/python/python-quiz.md

 - [ ] conversion of a byte stream into Python object hierarchy
 - [ ] conversion of a list into a datatable

-Explanation:Pickling is the process of sterilizing a Python object, that is, conversion of a byte stream into Python object hierarchy.
-The reverse of this process is known as unpickling.
+Explanation:“Pickling” is the process whereby a Python object hierarchy is converted into a byte stream, and “unpickling” is the inverse operation, whereby a byte stream (from a binary file or bytes-like object) is converted back into an object hierarchy.

 #### Q158.
 What is the output of the following program ?